 Walk about .5 miles (twisty dirt rd.)
 Look for Hatch sign on the left.

 Note: Please do not visit the house on days other than the open house as it will be occupied.

 Cape Cod Museum of Art, 60 Hope Lane, Dennis MA

 Photo by Jack Hall courtesy of Hall/Williams family

-CCMHT Founding Director Peter McMahon will be speaking at the and signing copies of his book, Cape Cod Modern, (co-authored by Christine Cipriani)
+CCMHT Founding Director Peter McMahon will be speaking at the Cape Cod Museum of Art and signing copies of his book, Cape Cod Modern (co-authored by Christine Cipriani).

 Steven Holl Visits

-Architect, Steven Holl visited for a tour in late August with his wife Dimitra Tsachrelia (who also teaches at Columbia Univ.) and their daughter, Io.
-We found some connections between the ccmht and the experimental “Ex of In“ House they built in Rienbeck NY (which can be rented for weekend holidays) Both models involve making architecturally ambitious small houses available for short stays in unspoiled natural settings.
+Architect Steven Holl visited for a tour in late August with his wife Dimitra Tsachrelia (who also teaches at Columbia Univ.) and their daughter, Io.
+We found some connections between the CCMHT and the experimental “Ex of In“ House they built in Rhinebeck NY (which can be rented for weekend holidays).
+Both models involve making architecturally ambitious small houses available for short stays in unspoiled natural settings.